oconnor0/BeaconRoad/Book/71-Powers.md

     * Upgrades:
         * `[ ]` Building Fury (6 Clock) - Gain +1 Tier on your Charge Attack Roll for each attack that hits you while charging.
         * `[ ]` Intercept (6 Clock) - Charge can now be used to React for additional 1 Stress, triggered by "An enemy advances toward an ally within your stride."
+* Deep Cut
+    * Rarity: Common
+    * Requires: Finesse
+    * Cost: Act, 1 Stress (condition 1).
+    * Target: 1 creature you threaten.
+    * Attack: FINESSE! vs Iron.
+    * Hit: (half Finesse)[POW] + [BODY] *Kinetic* damage, and target suffers *Bleeding d4*.
+* Double Strike
+    * Rarity: Uncommon
+    * Requires: Finesse or Skirmish; Tier 2.
+    * Cost: Act.
+    * Effect: Make two Basic Attacks at -1 Tier.
+* Defensive Stance
+    * Rarity: Uncommon
+    * Requires: Finesse or Skirmish; Tier 2.
+    * Cost: Act, 1 Stress (condition 1).
+    * Effect: For the rest of this encounter or until this stance ends, you suffer -1 Tier on all Attack Rolls but *Deflect Kinetic* (+5 Defense) attacks.
+* Flanking Stance
+    * Rarity: Common
+    * Requires: Finesse, Prowl, or Skirmish
+    * Cost: Act, 1 Stress.
+    * Effect: For the rest of this encounter or until this stance ends, your allies and enemies treat you as *Flanking* each enemy creature you *Threaten*.
+Make a Basic Melee Weapon Attack.
+* Goading Stance
+    * Rarity: Common
+    * Requires: Finesse, Skirmish, or Command
+    * Cost: Act, 1 Stress (condition 1).
+    * Effect: For the rest of this encounter or until this stance ends, your Melee Weapon Attacks *Goad* their targets, hit or miss.
+Make a Basic Melee Weapon Attack.
 * Interrupt
     * Rarity: Common
     * Requires: Hunt; *Ranged* weapon.